 How are live updates counted?

-If you send one update to 200 devices, that counts as 200 live updates.
-If you send two updates to 200 devices, that counts as 400 Live Deploys.
+Every time an update is downloaded from the service it counts as a single deploy.
 The Deploy limits associated with each plan are monthly.
 Your quota will refresh at the beginning of each calendar month.
 If you exceed your quota for a given month, you will have to upgrade to a higher plan, or wait until the next calendar month to send more updates.
 If you need more than 50,000 Live Deploys (our highest self-service plan limit associated with the Business tier), contact our sales team for an Enterprise plan that will scale to meet your needs.

 Do downloads from the app store count against the live deploy limit?